-Section 2 describes several prominent measures of unemployment rate benchmarks used within the System and elsewhere and attempts to map them into our broad categories.
-The benchmark unemployment rate used in the Tealbook is best described as an SPU.
-All Reserve Banks look at measures that can be classified as LRUs, while some Reserve Banks also look at measures that can be classified as SPUs.
+Section II describes several prominent measures of unemployment rate benchmarks used within the System and elsewhere and attempts to map them into our broad categories.
+The benchmark unemployment rate used in the Federal Reserve Board staff's report to the FOMC on economic conditions and monetary policy (the Tealbook) is best described as an SPU.3 Most Reserve Banks look at measures that can be classified as LRUs, while some Reserve Banks also look at measures that can be classified as SPUs.

-Section 3 discusses some potential benefits and costs associated with the scenario in which the unemployment rate is running below the LRU but above the SPU-that is, lower than thought to be sustainable in the longer run but not low enough to bring inflation back up to the Committee's inflation objective over the next several years.
+Section III discusses some potential benefits and costs associated with the scenario in which the unemployment rate is running below the LRU but above the SPU-that is, lower than thought to be sustainable in the longer run but not low enough to bring inflation back up to the Committee's inflation objective over the next several years.
+This scenario plausibly describes the conditions faced by the FOMC in 2019 when the unemployment rate was low and inflationary pressures appeared muted.
 When assessing potential costs and benefits, it is important to consider which ones conflict with attaining the dual mandate and which ones do not.